 This is a cute little game that is also a great Christmas party favor for your guests to take home.
 You will need a small stocking, a lot of candy canes, chopsticks and a large bowl.
 You can usually find these stockings at your local dollar stores.
 Fill the bowl with the candy canes and place the bowl in the center of a table.
 Place the stocking on the other end of the table - place a cup inside to keep the stocking open.
 Give each person a chopstick.

 Each player must place the chopstick in their mouth, on the start of go players must place their hands behind their back and try and hook as many candy canes on their chopstick as they can and transfer them to the stocking.
 Give each player one minute.
 The player who gets the most candy canes in the stocking wins!
 All players get to keep the candy canes the capture so make sure you get enough!

 This printable murder mystery hunt takes the game Clue off the board and combines it with a zany scavenger hunt, complete with hilarious curses, where players must interact with each other by forming alliances, gambling, bribing, blackmailing, and more in order to be the first to discover who murdered Georgie Gingerbread, what crazy weapon they did it with, and where they hid the magical hat that brought him to life in the first place.

 This printable game is perfect for kids, teens, and adults, a great game for groups.
 Perfect for adding a little something different to your Holiday festivities!

-Our printable Christmas Movie trivia treasure hunt is such a fun addition to any Christmas party.
+Our printable Christmas Movie trivia treasure hunt is another fun addition to our Christmas Party Printable Games.
 Test your guests knowledge of their favorite holiday flicks with a treasure hunt that will have them racing from clue to clue trying to be the first to solve all the challenges in order to be the first to the treasure.

 This Christmas game can be enjoyed by kids, teens, and adults - and is perfect if you have a party with different age groups.
 Divide players into teams and let the fun begin.